Loading Events

 The theoretical optimization of complex code is somewhat limited, and great progress in scientific computing has been achieved through performance analysis tools.
 Indeed, advances in massively parallel systems like the LUMI supercomputer and cloud HPC platforms have further boosted our understanding of complex phenomena at unprecedented resolutions.
 To leverage these resources effectively, robust tools for performance monitoring, debugging, and software management are required.
 These tools enable the development of key applications for science, industry, and society.knowledge and enabling key applications for science, industry, and society.

-Performance Monitoring with TAU
+Performance Monitoring with TAU and E4S

 Prerequisites